-Got a call the other day from a United States lawyer who had a Chinese client that wanted to buy a very expensive house in that other lawyer’s big city.
+Got a call the other day from a United States lawyer with a Chinese client who wanted to buy a very expensive house in that other lawyer’s big city.
 The lawyer’s Chinese client had said that Chinese law limited them to taking only $50,000 out of China and so this lawyer was calling me to see how they might take out a lot more than that.

 She [Ms. Yan] inquired at her local mainland bank, Shenzhen City Commercial Bank, how to get the money out, according to evidence her lawyers presented at trial.
 Her banker, Ting Chi Ming, helped her with a number of transfers.
 He then referred her to his wife, Chu Kwan Kwan, identified in the Hong Kong court documents as “Madam Chu.”